hackdefend/hackdefend.github.io/_posts/2021-11-13-Remote-Full-Packet-Capture.md

 }
 ```

-Output of above code will show the interfaces in numbers so the user can select the correct number, same approach is in tcpdump tool.
+Output of above code will show the interfaces in numbers so the user can select the correct number, same approach is used by tcpdump tool.

 ![NPF Naming](/imgs/NPF_names.png)

 **Packet Capture**

-The code to capture is a more complex than below one because of the feature needed such as verbose logging, size and packet tracking, error handling ..etc, but for a show case, it's as simple as below one.
+The code to capture is a more complex than below one because of the feature needed such as verbose logging, size and packet tracking, error handling ...etc, but for a show case, it's as simple as below one.

 ```golang
 handle, err = pcap.OpenLive(deviceName, snapshotLen, promiscuous, timeout)